drug-design/course/docs/chapters/3d-qsar.md

 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[Benchmark]: A dataset by which the validity of a method can be measured and judged.

-The introduction of CoMFA triggered the development of an entire generation of new 3D-QSAR methods, which will be presented in the next section.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/benchmark-set-for-3d-qsar-762fdb76'><i class='fa fa-play' aria-hidden='true'></i></button>The introduction of CoMFA triggered the development of an entire generation of new 3D-QSAR methods, which will be presented in the next section.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.